-\xhdr{Adding fairness constraints} Figures~\ref{fig:results-synthetic-final-dp} and~\ref{fig:results-synthetic-final-dp} show how all four metrics at the final time step $t = 200$ evolve as $\lambda$ is increased over the range $[10^{-0.5}, 10^4]$.
-In Figure~\ref{fig:results-synthetic-final-dp} we use demographic parity in the fairness constraint, \ie, $f(d, y) = d$, whereas in Figure~\ref{fig:results-synthetic-final-eop} we use equal opportunity as a fairness constraint, \ie, $f(d, y) = d \cdot y$.
-In both figures, the first row corresponds to the first setting and the second row corresponds to the second setting.
+\xhdr{Adding fairness constraints} Figure~\ref{fig:results-synthetic-final-dp} shows how all metrics at the final time step $t = 200$ evolve as $\lambda$ is increased over the range $[10^{-0.5}, 10^4]$.
+We use the benefit function for demographic parity in the fairness constraint, i.e., $f(d, y) = d$.
+The first row corresponds to the first setting and the second row corresponds to the second setting.
 In both cases, our approach achieves perfect fairness for sufficiently large $\lambda$ at the expected cost of a drop in (effective) utility.
-Interestingly, in the two selected synthetic settings, enforcing demographic parity, also leads to satisfying equal opportunity, and---to a lesser extent---also vice versa.

-\subsection{Experiments on Real Data}
+\subsection{Experiments on real data}

-First, in Figure~\ref{fig:results-real-errs} we again show the contents of Figures~\ref{fig:results-real-time} and \ref{fig:results-real-lambda} in the main text with shaded regions for the 25th and 75th percentile over 30 runs.

-Analogously to Figures~\ref{fig:results-synthetic-final-dp} and~\ref{fig:results-synthetic-final-eop}, we show the effect of enforcing fairness constraints in the COMPAS dataset in Figure~\ref{fig:results-real-final}.
-Here, the first row corresponds to using demographic parity as a fairness measure, while the second row corresponds to using equal opportunity as a fairness measure.
+First, in Figure~\ref{fig:results-real-errs} we again show the contents of Figure~\ref{fig:results-real-time} in the main text with shaded regions for the 25th and 75th percentile over 30 runs.
+Analogously to Figure~\ref{fig:results-synthetic-final-dp}, we show the effect of enforcing fairness constraints in the COMPAS dataset in Figure~\ref{fig:results-real-final}.
 The overall trends are similar to the results we have observed in the synthetic settings, reinforcing the applicability of our approach on real-world data.

-\subsection{Parameter Settings}
+\subsection{Parameter settings}